 Mainstream social media platforms operating in Western countries have taken some voluntary measures to reduce hate speech, including Holocaust denial.
-After some pressure, YouTube pledged to take down that deny the Holocaust and "well-documented violent events" in the summer of 2019.51 Meta updated its hate speech October 2020 policy in to "prohibit content that any denies or distorts the Holocaust."52

-TikTok followed suit a year later, promising to remove Holocaust denial and antisemitism from its platform.53 X's (formerly Twitter) updated policy from April 2023 does not explicitly prohibit Holocaust denial but disallows the use of "images altered to include hateful symbols or references to a mass murder that targeted a protected category, e.g., manipulating images of individuals to include yellow Star of David badges, in reference to the Holocaust."54
+After some pressure, YouTube pledged to take down videos that deny the Holocaust and other "welldocumented violent events" in the summer of 2019.51 updated its speech Meta hate policy October 2020 "prohibit any content that denies or distorts Holocaust."52 the TikTok followed suit a year later, promising to remove Holocaust denial and antisemitism from its platform, X's (formerly Twitter) updated policy from April 2023 does not explicitly prohibit Holocaust denial but disallows the use of "images altered to include hateful symbols or references to a mass murder that targeted a protected category, e.g., manipulating images of individuals to include yellow Star of David badges, in reference to the Holocaust."54

-Looking at 'alt platforms' outside of the mainstream, Truth Social - Donald Trump's platform - does not ban Holocaust denial explicitly but its terms of service prohibit "obscene, lewd, lascivious, filthy, violent, harassing, libelous, slanderous, or otherwise objectionable" contributions and advocating or inciting, encouraging, or threatening physical harm.55 Interestingly, 4chan, a platform that is notorious for racist content, says that users must not publish racist content.56 Gab on the other hand says that "the First Amendment remains the Website's standard for content moderation" and only illegal content is banned.57
+Looking at 'alt platforms' outside of the mainstream, Truth Social - Donald Trump's platform - does not ban Holocaust denial explicitly but its terms of service prohibit "obscene, lewd, lascivious, filthy, violent, harassing, libelous, slanderous, or otherwise objectionable" contributions and advocating or inciting, encouraging, or threatening physical harm.
+Interestingly, 4chan, a platform that is notorious for racist content, says that users must not publish racist content.
+Gab on the other hand says that "the First Amendment remains the Website's standard for content moderation" and only illegal content is banned.

-However, studies such as the "History under Attack" report published by UNESCO and the United Nations show that Holocaust denial is widespread on all major platforms.58 Similarly, the Anti-Defamation League's 2021 Online Holocaust Denial Report Card and its 2023 update show that platforms often fail to remove Holocaust denial content when reported by ordinary users.59
+However, studies such as the "History under Attack" report published by UNESCO and the United Nations show that Holocaust denial is widespread on all major platforms.
+Similarly, the Anti-Defamation League's 2021 Online Holocaust Denial Report Card and its 2023 update show that platforms often fail to remove Holocaust denial content when reported by ordinary users.
 Antisemitic content increased significantly in October 2023, including on mainstream platforms, such as Facebook, YouTube, X/Twitter, and TikTok.
-A study of discussions in comment sections of YouTube and Facebook profiles of major news outlets in the UK, France, and Germany found an alarmingly high percentage of comments celebrating, supporting, or justifying the Hamas terror attacks.60 The Anti-Defamation League reported a significant increase in X/Twitter.61 antisemitism on "TikTok faces escalating accusations that it promotes pro-Palestinian, anti-Israel content," headlined the New York Times in mid-November.62
+A study of discussions in comment sections of YouTube and FacebookprofilesofmajornewsoutletsintheUK, France, and Germany found an alarmingly high percentage of comments celebrating, supporting, or justifying the Hamas terror attacks.
+The Anti-Defamation League reported a significant increase in antisemitism on X/Twitter.
+"TikTok faces escalating accusations that it promotes pro-Palestinian, anti-Israel content," headlined the New York Times in mid-November.

-In our ongoing research on antisemitism on X/ Twitter at the Institute for the Study of Contemporary Antisemitism, we have seen evidence that Holocaust distortion, i.e., minimising the Holocaust or making inappropriate comparisons, widespread long before the Israel.
-Based pogrom in on representative samples of data from the full Twitter archive and manual annotation of these samples,63 we found that more than five percent of all live tweets containing the word 'lews' in 2022 distorted the Holocaust.
+In our ongoing research on antisemitism on X/Twitter at the Institute for the Study of Contemporary Antisemitism, we have seen evidence that Holocaust distortion, i.e., minimising the Holocaust or making inappropriate comparisons, was widespread long before the Hamas pogrom in Israel.
+Based on representative samples of data from the full Twitter archive and manual annotation of these samples, 62 we found that more than five percent of all live tweets containing the word 'Jews' in 2022 distorted the Holocaust.
 With more than 10 million tweets about Jews, this means that an estimated 500,000 messages in conversations about Jews on Twitter alone distorted the Holocaust in 2022, excluding messages that have been deleted.